________________

 Flora, ‘Demon Vagina’ patch

 “It was a wonderful highlight of an amazing weekend, it was pure queer euphoria to find this workshop and it gave us the chance to meet wonderful new queer friends and family.
 The experience of being creative with other queer people meant we made friends that have lasted beyond the workshop, strengthening the queer community at Green Man and beyond!
-It’s the shared experience of creating something together which I think helps create these strong bonds!!””
+It’s the shared experience of creating something together which I think helps create these strong bonds!!”

-Todd, Wishbone performer and patch creator
+Todd, Wishbone performer and patch-maker

 Speculative futures…